 After examining a broker, don't immediately register an account with a large deposit.
 Test the trading service with a demo account or live account with a minimum deposit.

 - When you are sure that the broker has cheated you, learn what caused your trading losses.
 Apply the tips we discussed earlier.
 After that, check the trading terms and conditions.
 If there are details in the document that "justify" the broker's fraudulent actions and they have escaped your attention, then the broker is not to blame.
 You must be prepared to face the risk of your own negligence.
-After that, withdraw all of your funds and close your trading account in this broker.
+After that, withdraw all of your funds and close your trading account with this broker.

-- If you have confirmed that the broker's fraudulent act cannot be "justified" by their terms and conditions, send a complaint to the broker’s customer service.
+- If you have confirmed that the broker's fraudulent act cannot be "justified" by their terms and conditions, send a complaint to the broker's customer service.
 You can be assertive, but don't be rude.
 Describe your problem and include the proofs.
 Also, state the actions you will take if there is no significant response from the broker.
-These threats may include the publication of broker's fraud on broker review websites, report to the regulatory agency (if the broker is regulated), or mark the broker on certain websites that warn against broker scams.
+These threats may include the publication of broker's fraud on broker review websites, reporting to the regulatory agency (if the broker is regulated), or marking the broker on certain websites that warn against broker scams.